linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes.md

 Money market mutual funds (I'll call them just money funds) were invented to simulate bank deposits, and yet pay more interest.
 The first money fund, the Reserve Fund, was rolled out in the 1970s, when banks were limited in how much interest they could pay, and the interest rate that could be earned on CP and similar securities went much higher.
 Even though those limits on banks are gone now, money funds remain popular as a way to get more interest than banks pay.
 However, while banks have deposit insurance, money funds are not insured, so with that extra yield comes extra risk.

 Over the years, money-fund investors experienced almost exactly zero risk.
 This is because every time a money fund made an investment that went bad, the fund family ate the loss by buying the bad investment from the fund at 100 cents on the dollar.
 That is, the fund families did not have to protect money-fund investors from the loss, but they did anyhow to protect the impression that money funds are virtually risk-free.
-What this has meant is that the share price of (virtually) all money funds has always stayed at precisely $1/share.
+What this has meant is that the share price of (virtually) all money funds has always stayed at precisely \$1/share.
 In the language of the industry, the funds avoided "breaking the buck."
-Money funds prospered, and their total assets are now $3.75 Trillion.
+Money funds prospered, and their total assets are now \$3.75 Trillion.

 But on September  $16^{\text{th}}$ , 2008, after Lehman went down, it turned out that a big investor in Lehman paper was none other than the Reserve Fund, the original money fund.
 The loss was far too big for the fund to cover, so they broke the buck.
 This led to a run on money funds, which in turn led to a giant spike in money-market rates, as money funds became sellers rather than buyers of money-market instruments, and this in turn was causing severe stress to corporations funding themselves in the money market.
 The Treasury intervened on September  $19^{\text{th}}$ , announcing that it would guarantee all existing investments in money funds that 1) had not already broken the buck, and 2) paid a small fee to be included in the program.
 All the major fund families have joined this program

-- So if you had  $10K in a money fund on September 19<sup>th</sup>, and you've left it there, and your fund family paid into this program, then that$ 10K was guaranteed by the Treasury
+- So if you had  \$10K in a money fund on September 19<sup>th</sup>, and you've left it there, and your fund family paid into this program, then that\$ 10K was guaranteed by the Treasury
 Essentially, this is complete deposit insurance for these deposits
 - The program was extended to September  $18^{\text{th}}$  2009.
 This program succeeded in stopping the run.
 - New regulations of MMF were put into place, but more are probably on the way.
 Prime money market funds experienced runs again in March 2020, and got a new government/ Federal Reserve lending program to stop it.